 Step 1: Register to Vote

 Register to Vote at Indiana Voters, the statewide voter registration system.
-To vote in May, you will have had to have been registered by April 9th.
+To vote in in the May election, you must have been registered by April 3rd.
+If you registered by mail, your registration form must have been postmarked by that date.
 Some exceptions apply for military and overseas voters.

 Step 2: Find out Who's on Your Ballot

 At Indiana Voters, you can also generate a list of candidates.